Accueil » Tips » Soothe your heartburn naturally with honey

 Honey has many medicinal uses.
-A term has even been coined from its therapeutic uses: apitherapy.
+A term even arose from its therapeutic uses: the apitherapy.

-To understand its potential to combat heartburn, it is essential to understand your symptoms.
-This stomach acidity, also called “pyrosis,” is the result of gastric fluid rising to the esophagus.
+To understand its potential to fight heartburn, it is essential to understand your symptoms.
+These stomach acid sensations, also called “pyrosis”, are the result of gastric fluid rising into the esophagus.

-These gastroesophageal refluxes cause varying degrees of burning sensations in the chest or throat, often occurring at night or after meals, along with respiratory discomfort or an unpleasant taste.
+To varying degrees, these gastroesophageal refluxes cause burning in the chest or throat, often at night or after meals, breathing difficulties, or an unpleasant taste.

-Honey offers a natural alternative to reflux medications, antacids or PPIs, which are highly controversial today.
-To soothe acid reflux, I share with you several tips on using honey and adopting good habits.
+Honey offers a natural alternative to anti-reflux medications, antacids, or PPIs, which are very controversial today.
+To soothe acid reflux, I share with you several tips about honey and the good habits to adopt.

 📚 Read also | A pharmacist helps us choose the best digestive enzymes